Gh0st6764/Busiest_Airports/README.md

 # Busiest Airports
 *function getBusiestAirport()
-*//This function will search airports on the listlooking to find the busiest one, it then return the answer *//@Max{number} this is a variabe constantly changed by the computer as it finds a new largest, it does not need to be edited
+*//This function will search airports on the listlooking to find the busiest one, it then return the answer *//@Max{number} this is a variable constantly changed by the computer as it finds a new largest, it does not need to be edited
+*//@warning{string} this is the error message if you accidently damage the code, it is changeable

 *
 *function getCalmestAirport(){